Written by Dr Narendra Dabholkar

 * Video equipment like,video CD/DVD player, video projector, screen etc.

-A tour program of ´Vidnyan Bodh Vahini´ is planned well in advance by contacting the interested schools, villages.
+A tour program of ´Vidnyan Bodh Vahini´ was planned well in advance by contacting the interested schools, villages.
 MANS activists visit the places as per plan.
-Live demos, and poster exhibitions and hands on experience of telescope, film shows, lecture-cum -miracle demo etc are the main programs through which MANS spreads its message about anti-superstition and tries to inculcate Scientfic Temper or Attitude amongst the people.
+Live demos, and poster exhibitions and hands on experience of telescope, film shows, lecture-cum -miracle demo etc are the main programs through which MANS spreads its message about anti-superstition and tries to inculcate Scientific Temper or Outlook amongst the people.

 Written by Administrator